-Muslims around the globe are wrapping up the holy month of Ramadan, which began for most on either Sunday, May 5 or Monday, May 6.
+Muslims around the globe are observing the holy month of Ramadan, which began for most on either Thursday, April 23 or Friday, April 24.

 Throughout the holiday, observers fast from sunrise to sunset and partake in nightly feasts.

 Here are five things to know about Islam’s sacred month:

 Ramadan, the ninth month of the Islamic calendar, is the holy month of fasting, spiritual reflection and prayer for Muslims.

 It is believed to be the month in which the Prophet Muhammad revealed the holy book — Quran — to Muslims.

 The word “Ramadan” itself is taken from the Arabic word, “ramad,” an adjective describing something scorchingly dry or intensely heated by the sun.